 Trustee Audit Guide

-Whether the audit is performed by independent auditors or Trustees, the findings must be reported to the membership and Executive Board.
+Whether the audit is performed by an independent CPA or Trustees, the findings must be reported to the membership and Executive Board.
 The Audit Report must be attached to the Executive Board and membership meeting minutes of the meeting at which the report was presented.
 The minutes and attached reports then become a permanent part of the affiliate’s records.

 If the audit is to be performed by the Trustees, the following is a suggested series of steps to aid in the review of the affiliate’s financial activities.
 If a significant number of transactions are involved, a sampling or testing procedure may be used for all steps described in the following sections.
 Affiliates with large numbers of transactions should consider the advantages of using a professional accountant or CPA to perform the audit.